radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 8. In the Client Secret Section, click **New Client Secret**.

->**Note - If you configured a certificate to use instead of a client secret, you will reference the certificate in the RadiantOne configuration instead and can skip this step and steps 9-10 below.**
+>[!note] If you configured a certificate to use instead of a client secret, you will reference the certificate in the RadiantOne configuration instead and can skip this step and steps 9-10 below.

 9. Enter a description, expiration and click **Add** .